omega8cc/boa/docs/MODULES.md

  userprotect ---------------- [D7] ------ [S] [B] [FE] [ES]
 ```

-## D8+ enforcement: detect and alert only — never Drush8
+## Drupal 8+: nothing is enabled or disabled

+Everything above is a Drupal 6/7 mechanism.
+BOA does not enable or disable
+any module on a Drupal 8+ site, and there is no D8+ force-enable or
+force-disable list in the sense the flags describe.
+The reason is general:
-A Drush8 full bootstrap against a Drupal 8+ site can corrupt the site's
+a Drush8 full bootstrap against a Drupal 8+ site can corrupt the site's
 internals (cached container/router state), so outside the controlled Aegir
-backend path BOA never bootstraps a D8+ site with Drush8 — including this
+backend path BOA never bootstraps a D8+ site with Drush8 — and Drush8 is
+what performs these actions on D6/D7.

+`linkchecker` is the single exception, and it is handled without Drush
-module policy.
-On D8+ platforms the Tuesday pass therefore only PROBES each
+entirely: it is reported, never disabled.
+On D8+ platforms the Tuesday
+pass only PROBES each
 site's database directly (root mysql; db name parsed from the site
 drushrc; on D8+ a banned module's table presence is an exact installed
 signal, since uninstall drops the schema and no disabled state exists) and